COS-IN/iluvatar-faas/src/Ilúvatar/docs/WORKER.md

 # Worker

-This document provides high-level design
+This document provides high-level design of the Ilúvatar worker.

 ## Configuration

 On boot, the worker will pull configuration from two sources, a file and environment variables.

 Multiple file paths will be searched, in this order.

-1. worker/src/worker.json (based on the launch location of the root dir on launch)
+1. `./worker/src/worker.json` (based on the launch location of the root directory on launch)
-1. worker/src/worker.dev.json (based on the launch location of the root dir on launch)
+1. `./worker/src/worker.dev.json` (based on the launch location of the root directory on launch)
-1. A file path set using the `--config` flag to the exe Later values will override those in earlier paths if multiple are present.
+1. A file path set using the `--config` flag to the executable Later values will override those in earlier paths if multiple are present.

 Environment variables [ansible setup](../ansible/worker.yml).